Counseling Services

 Confidentiality

-Laws and guidelines protect the privacy of your information from leaving the Counseling Center without your written permission.
+Laws and guidelines protect the privacy of your information from being shared without your written permission.
 There are rare but important exceptions to this, mainly involving immediate safety concerns.

-The therapist can help students connect to community resources that might be helpful.
+The SOM clinical therapists can help students connect to community resources that might be helpful.
 Such resources include longer-term therapy, psychiatric services, and specialized treatment for substance use disorders.
-The clinical social worker will also be available for consultations with faculty, staff, and students who have concerns about others in their academic community.
+The SOM clinical therapists can also be available for consultations with faculty, staff, and students who have concerns about others in their academic community.